 Chessie Nelson, North Hennepin Community College

 When it comes to these challenges, we are all in it together – we all have a role to play.
-The decisions we make, for example, about shopping, travelling and living all make a difference.
-So the lesson from Hard Rain is not only of the damage we are causing, but of the shared responsibility we all have to respond – and to do those things which, step by step, can make a real difference.
+The decisions we make, for example, about shopping, traveling and living all make a difference.
+So the lesson from Hard Rain is not only of the damage we are causing but of the shared responsibility we all have to respond – and to do those things which, step by step, can make a real difference when buying replica watches.

 Rt Hon David Cameron MP, Prime Minister of the United Kingdom